garyfleming/feature-toggling-talk/feature-toggles.md

 ^ We do it by making deploying software in a continuous and controlled way such that we can gain feedback without showing everyone, the norm.
 That is, we make it so that Deployment Is Not Release.

 ---

-# Deployment Is Not Release
-## (Roll Credits)

-^ Let's talk about how do to that.
-But first.
-Context.

----